SOMBIT4/EventFuze/README.md

+bugs:
+cloudinary link upload in create event in create event i can add only one image subadmin cards are not dynamic chatbot issue

 # 🚀 EventFuze – Fuse Connections, Ignite Campus Events

 **EventFuze** is a full-stack web platform designed for **university clubs** to organize, manage, and promote campus events.
 It empowers students to discover and register for events, while enabling admins to seamlessly manage clubs, members, and event participation.